For most amateur golfers, breaking 100 for the first time is a big, celebratory event.

 For example, are you averaging a 103 right now or 120?

-If you’re 15-20 shots away from the magical 99 you might need to set more short-term goals first.
-Once you’re shooting around 107 or less you can implement these fundamentals and strategies to help you finally break 100.
+If you are still 15-20 shots away from the magical 99 number, you might need to set more short-term goals first like 110 or 105.
+Then, once you’re shooting around 107 or less, then you can implement these fundamentals and strategies to help you finally break 100.

 Here everything you need to learn to finally break 100 for the first time ever.

 How to Break 100 in Golf – Practice Strategies

 Believe it or not, you don’t need any pars or birdies to break 100.
 Shooting a 99 on most golf courses is 27 over par.